nktnet1/sync-request-curl/README.md

 ---

-Make synchronous web requests similar to [sync-request](https://github.com/ForbesLindesay/sync-request), but 20 times more quickly.
+Make synchronous web requests similar to [sync-request](https://github.com/ForbesLindesay/sync-request), but up to 20 times more quickly.

 Leverages [node-libcurl](https://github.com/JCMais/node-libcurl) for performance instead of spawning child processes like sync-request.

-This library was designed to run on NodeJS.
+Designed to run on NodeJS.
 It will not work in a browser.

 [![Try with Replit](https://replit.com/badge?caption=Try%20with%20Replit)](https://replit.com/@nktnet1/sync-request-curl-example#index.js)